redhat-best-practices-for-k8s/test-network-function/CONTRIBUTING.md

 # Contributing

+All contributions are valued and welcomed, whether they come in the form of code, documentation, ideas or discussion.

 ## Peer review

 Although this is an open source project, a review is required from one of the following committers prior to merging a